 Sitting outside on the curb as a kid, I discovered the wonder of pomegranates.
 The ruby sweet-tart juice ran down my fingers, staining my hands and nails red.
 And if you weren’t careful, you’d have permanently pink speckled clothes as well.
 Such a strange but wonderful fruit.
 Pomegranates seemed pretty exotic back then.

-When convenient packages of seeds (called arils) became available I was very excited.
+When convenient packages of seeds (called arils) became available at the market I was very excited.
 People in the grocery store probably thought I was crazy.
 Ah well, it wouldn’t be the first time I’ve gotten excited in a grocery store.
 Now it was easy to enjoy the seeds without the mess of opening a pomegranate.
 But really, they are not hard to open.

 How to Open Pomegranates